Shardcached/shardcached/README.md

 ```
 Usage: shardcached [OPTION]...
 Possible options:
-    -a <access_log_file>  the path where to store the access_log file (detaults to './shardcached_access.log')
+    -a <access_log_file>  the path where to store the access_log file (defaults to './shardcached_access.log')
-    -e <error_log_file>   the path where to store the error_log file (defaults to './shardcached_error.log')
+    -c <config_file>      the config file to load
     -d <plugins_path>     the path where to look for storage plugins (defaults to './')
     -f                    run in foreground
+    -H                    disable the HTTP frontend
     -i <interval>         change the time interval (in seconds) used to report internal stats via syslog (defaults to '0')
     -l <ip_address:port>  ip_address:port where to listen for incoming http connections
-    -b                    HTTP url basepath
+    -b                    HTTP url basepath (optional, defaults to '')
+    -B                    HTTP url baseadminpath (optional, defaults to '')
     -n <nodes>            list of nodes participating in the shardcache in the form : 'label:address:port,label2:address2:port2'
+    -N                    no storage subsystem, use only the internal libshardcache volatile storage
     -m me                 the label of this node, to identify it among the ones participating in the shardcache
-    -s                    shared secret used for message signing (defaults to : 'default')
+    -S                    shared secret used for message signing (defaults to : '')
+    -s                    cache size in bytes (defaults to : '536870912')
+    -T <tcp_timeout>      tcp timeout (in milliseconds) used for connections opened by libshardcache (defaults to '30000')
     -t <type>             storage type (available are : 'mem' and 'fs' (defaults to 'mem')
     -o <options>          comma-separated list of storage options (defaults to '')
+    -u <username>         assume the identity of <username> (only when run as root)
     -v                    increase the log level (can be passed multiple times)
+    -V                    output the version number and exit
-    -w <num_workers>      number of shardcache worker threads (defaults to '50')
+    -w <num_workers>      number of shardcache worker threads (defaults to '10')
+    -W <num_http_workers> number of http worker threads (defaults to '10')
     -x <nodes>            new list of nodes to migrate the shardcache to.
-The format to use is the same than for the '-n' option
+The format to use is the same as for the '-n' option

     Builtin storage types:
         * mem            memory based storage